MasterAI-Inc/libauto/README.md

 ```

 The `car` package also has a print function which prints to `stdout` _and_ to the
-AutoAuto console.
+console.
 (For those who use the `car` package, this is convenient.)

 ```python
 import car